-Unless modified by the City, the preliminary DNS will become a final determination on May 23, 2017.
+Unless modified by the City, the preliminary DNS will become a final determination on June 2, 2020.
 An appeal of this determination must be filed within 21 days of the issue date of this notice.
-An appeal must be accompanied by the required filing fee of \$400.00 (\$100 intake fee and \$300 deposit).
+Appeal must be accompanied by the required filing fee of \$100.
+(Please note appellants who do not substantially prevail on appeal or reconsideration, or whose appeal is dismissed for lack of standing, shall be billed for the actual cost of the application.)
 The appeal must be filed with the Planning/Building Department, 115 Ramsdell Street, Fircrest, Washington 98466.

 Responsible Official: Angelie Stahlnecker

-Position/Title: Planning/Building Administrator
+Position/Title: Planning & Building Administrator

-Signature:
+Signature: Angelie Stahlnecker

-Issue Date: May 2, 2017 Comment Deadline: May 16, 2017
+Issue Date: May 13, 2020

+Comment Deadline: May 26, 2020